What is endometrial ablation?

 Endometrial ablation is a procedure that removes the lining of the uterus.
 Endometrial ablation is commonly used for women who suffer from heavy periods.
 One of the most common techniques used for ablation is the NovaSure device.

-Endometrial ablation is used to treat menorrhagia (heavy menstrual periods) when other medications and treatment options have been unsuccessful.
+Endometrial ablation is used to treat menorrhagia which is the medical term for heavy menstrual periods.
+This procedure is used when other medications and treatment options have been unsuccessful.

 - Free-flowing heated fluid (HydroThermal ablation)

 - Microwave probe (MEA)